dpurkays/anime-matchmaker-server/README.md

 ## Overview

-Anime Matchmaker is a web application that helps users discover new anime based on their mood, watch history and personalized preference.
-By leveraging AI-powered recommendations. the app suggests anime titles tailored to each user's taste.
+Anime Matchmaker is a web application that helps users discover new anime based on their mood, watch history, and personal preferences.
+The app suggests anime titles tailored to each user's taste by leveraging AI-powered recommendations.

+Server-side code can be found here: https://github.com/dpurkays/anime-matchmaker-server

 ### Problem Space